Svedrin/hgit/README.md

 * use, forget don't exist in git, but I wish they did
 * no rebase
-* "use master" performs implicit fetch --prune from your fork so you don't have to
+* "use master" performs implicit fetch --prune from your fork so you don't have to is is thus focues on making your everyday life with git easier, rather than fully supporting everything that git has to offer.

 status is way too long - st is a shorter command and provides more useful output